What is Hip Osteoarthritis? Symptoms, Causes and Treatments

 Hip Osteoarthritis is likely to develop because the hip supports the body’s weight.
 As one of the body’s biggest joints, a hip with osteoarthritis can really slow a person down and interfere with everyday activities.

 Patients struggling with pain and functional issues of the hip due to degenerative bone disease can find relief in the right treatment.
-Consult Dr Andrew Quoc Dutton today, a Harvard fellowship-trained orthopaedic surgeon practising at Mount Elizabeth Hospital, Singapore.
+Consult A/Professor Andrew Quoc Dutton today, a Harvard fellowship-trained orthopaedic surgeon practising at Mount Elizabeth Hospital, Singapore.
 He has subspecialty interests in arthroscopic/keyhole surgery, sports injuries, and hip replacements.

 Frequently Asked Questions on Hip Osteoarthritis